-For Goal 1: Due to gaps in state data due to the Covid pandemic, both prior Dashboard data, 2021 CAASPP data and more current local measures were used to set goals.
+For Goal 1: Due to gaps in state data due to the Covid pandemic, both prior Dashboard data, 2022 CAASPP data and more current local measures were used to set goals.
 After a reduction in overall minutes of school and many challenges during the Covid pandemic FRCS will work to make improvements in all core subjects.
-More specifically we will work to increase student scores in ELA and Math, continuing to work to decrease the achievement gap that grew during the pandemic years between the overall group and low income students and decrease Chronic Absenteeism in all groups.
+More specifically we will work to increase student scores in Math and ELA, continuing to work to decrease the achievement gap that grew during the pandemic years between the overall group and low income students and decrease Chronic Absenteeism in all groups.

 For Next Year: Multiple previous actions were increased or modified to fit current needs.
 These include increasing Tech.
-Support; providing i-Ready instruction for all; adding to Homework Club; using the portal in the last trimester to train fifth graders to monitor progress; increasing training/support for new teachers, providing customized PD opportunities to faculty to meet their goals, purchasing new supplementary software for ELA providing new curriculum and materials for NGSS.
-A few new items were added.
-These include adding back support for music instruction and continuing to add to our NGSS curriculum as well as extending many beneficial short term services supported by emergency funding sources (1/1 and small group tutoring, additional aide support and before, afterschool and intersession learning opportunities).
+Support; adding to Homework Club; using the portal in the last trimester to train fifth graders to monitor progress; increasing training/support for all teachers, providing customized PD opportunities including inclusion in CA MTSS Pathway Certification, to faculty to meet their goals; and reviewing new supplementary software for ELA.
+A few new items were added these include piloting a different program for NGSS in Middle School, training new bus drivers to continue transport services, adding as well as extending many beneficial short term services supported by emergency funding sources (1/1 and small group tutoring, additional aide support and before, afterschool and intersession learning opportunities).

 For Goal 2: We will continue to build our campus wide PBIS program to ensure a safe, caring learning environment for all learners.
 While FRCS has a strong base in SEL, continued emergencies have lead to an increase in strain on students, families and staff.
-Adding an emphasis on more systematic social emotional learning strategies over the next couple years will allow us to more effectively measure progress and make adjustments to ensure that campus climate is a continued priority and services are available for all students.
-For Next Year: Many prior services will be continued or reinstituted, including to improve and increase PBIS/SEL training for staff; increase and improve data collection and analysis by subgroup for non suspension, related student referrals; and create more effective tracking and review of tiered SEL/behavioral supports used by our MTSS/Reengagement Team to provide more effective, consistent service delivery for all student groups.
-Other sources of funding will continue to be used for short term intervention support such as counseling and SEL support activities and social skills training.
-New actions include making up missed opportunities for all students for engaging study trips to help reengage students struggling with motivation and create meaningful learning experiences.
+Continueing an emphasis on more systematic social emotional learning strategies over the next couple years will allow us to more effectively measure progress and make adjustments to ensure that campus climate is a continued priority and services are available for all students.

+For Next Year: Many prior services will be continued or reinstituted, including making up missed opportunities for all students for interactive study trips to help reengage students struggling with motivation and create meaningful learning experiences; to improve and increase PBIS/SEL training for staff; increase and improve data collection and analysis by subgroup for non suspension, related student referrals; and create more effective tracking and review of tiered SEL/behavioral supports used by our MTSS/Reengagement Team to provide more effective, consistent service delivery for all student groups.
+New LCAP actions include on-site counseling increased SEL support activities and social skills training; as well as purchase of new curriculum for 5-8th grade SEL/Wellness and participation in the CA MTSS Pathway Certification campus wide.